Baradwaj Rangan: Career

 Rangan made his debut as a dialogue writer with Kadhal 2 Kalyanam, which never saw a theatrical release.
 He later wrote the screenplay for Kalki, a 2017 release.
 He also teaches a course on cinema at the Asian College of Journalism, Chennai.
 Rangan wrote the English narrative for the 2014 play Meghadootam: The Cloud Messenger.
 A short story written by him, The Call, was published in The Indian Quarterly magazine.

 As of 2017, Rangan was the editor of Film Companion South, and left in 2022.
 He is also a member of the Film Critics Circle of India.
 In October 2018, Rangan was a guest speaker at India Film Project where he discussed about a critic's job and the role of criticism in the 'Insta Generation' along with critics Rajeev Masand and Vikramaditya Motwane.
 He currently works as a critic and chief editor for Galatta Plus.
 He also runs a Spotify podcast Cinema With Baradwaj Rangan.
 He played a cameo as himself in the 2018 film Seethakaathi and the 2023 video anthology series Modern Love Chennai, and played an antagonist in the 2024 film Weapon.
+He played a victim of one of Mithra (Anna Ben)'s scams in the 2026 film Con City.